jpmcb/OSU-Auto-Mod/README.md

 ##### Configure the Slack API
 1. Back on the Slack API app web page, navigate to the `Events Subscriptions`
-2. Under the Request URL, change the URL to `http:// xxx.ngrok.io/events` (see your ngrok instance for the specifc tunnel that your node instance can be reached on)
+2. Under the Request URL, change the URL to `http:// xxx.ngrok.io/events` (see your ngrok instance for the specific tunnel that your node instance can be reached on)
 3. Ensure that the app is verified.
 You're all good to go!!

 NOTE: If two people are attempting to develop at the same time, on the same development slack workspace, this process will NOT work.
 If you run into these issues,